Fallout 76 Camping Guide – How to Build, Best Locations

 Attacking and Repairing Camps

 Coming to camp repair and maintenance, your camp will always require maintenance.
-You can check at the camp menu and choose between individual objects to repair and repair all damaged ones.
+You can check the camp menu and choose between individual objects to repair and repair all damaged ones.
 You will need crafting components to repair the damaged objects and structures in your camp so make sure that you have some in stock all the time.

-Depending on your skill level, we will list down some locations below which are good for choosing to build a camp and we will also detail why these locations are good and how complex building a camp in that specific area is.
+Depending on your skill level, we will list down some locations below that are good for choosing to build a camp and we will also detail why these locations are good and how complex building a camp in that specific area is.

 Beginner

-These locations are excellent for players who are new to the game and are low level.
+These locations are excellent for players who are new to the game and are low-level.

 Near Stations and Workbenches